CSIS-iLab/chinapower_wp/README.md

 - The `WPE_ENVIRONMENT_NAME: ${{ secrets.WPENGINE_STAGING_ENV_NAME }}` setting will be deployed to the WPE Staging Environment. **Note:** The program actively uses their staging site, so it is recommended that you coordinate with the program before pushing changes to this environment.

+- We should add a button to the WP Admin for one-click deploy

 ### See More Commands

 This will display all available commands, such as running eslint or imagemin independently.